Local Advantage Networks for Cooperative Multi-Agent Reinforcement Learning

 To overcome the partial observability the local advantages networks use a GRU which learns to represent the observation-actions history into a hidden state $h_a$, with the aim to capture the necessary features to locally regain the Markov property as stated above.
 This hidden state is then used to compute the local advantages.
 LAN leverages the work done at the agent level to represent $\tau_a$ to build a representation of $\bm{\tau}$.

-For each agent $a$ the centralized value network combines the hidden state $h_a$ with the last observation $o_a$, the last action $u_a$ and the id $a$ of the agent into a vector $\Tilde{h}_a = [h_a, o_a, u_a, a]$.
-An embedding $\hat{h}_a$ of $\Tilde{h}_a$ is then computed.
-Finally, the centralized value network uses the sum of those embeddings $\bm{\hat{h}} = \sum_a \hat{h}_a$ to represent $\bm{\tau}$.
+For each agent $a$ the centralized value network combines the id $a$ of the agent with its hidden state $h_a$, its last observation $o_a$ and its last action $u_a$ into a vector $\Tilde{h}_a = [h_a, o_a, u_a, a]$.
+To represent $\bm{\tau}$ efficiently we first embed $\Tilde{h}_a$ into $\hat{h}_a$ for all agents with a shared network and sum those embedding.
+The embedding allows to limit the potential information loss of the summation, and this combination performs better than concatenation.
+Finally, the value is computed from $\bm{\tau}$ using an MLP.
 LAN's architecture, represented in Figure \ref{fig:architecture}, provides two main benefits.
-First, the centralized value network does not learn a second recurrent network.
-As recurrent neural networks are knowingly difficult to train this is an important feature.
-Second, as the embedding for all agents are computed with the same parameters the number of parameters of the centralized value network does not depend on the number of agents.
+First, the centralized value network does not learn a second recurrent network, which are knowingly difficult to train.
+Second, as the embedding for all agents are computed with the same weights, the number of parameters of the centralized value network does not depend on the number of agents.